Why a Rare Disease Diagnosis Matters Beyond Treatment

 Recently, a friend of mine, Fiona, visited her cardiologist.
 She has been having some troubling symptoms that have been going on for several years now.

 Although she had been to this doctor previously, she felt she hadn't been taken seriously.
-So Fiona was back at it, trying to figure out why she doesn't feel "normal."
-This time, she brought her own idea to the table.
+Because of this, Fiona was back at it, trying to figure out why she doesn't feel "normal."
+This time, she brought her own research to the table.

-When Fiona spoke to her doctor, he confirmed that the diagnosis Fiona suspected would fit the symptoms that she was experiencing.
+When Fiona spoke to her doctor, he confirmed that the diagnosis she suspected would fit the symptoms she was experiencing.
 However, he explained that even with a diagnosis, it "wouldn't change anything."

 She pushed back, asking that he perform the test to confirm the diagnosis anyway.
+Through this act of determined patient advocacy, she stood her ground.
 After some back and forth, he relented and agreed to the testing.

 Within minutes, someone in his office performed the test.
-As suspected, Fiona "failed" the test.
-It was confirmed immediately, and Fiona was diagnosed with POTS, or postural orthostatic tachycardia syndrome.
+As suspected, Fiona "failed" it.
+The result was confirmed immediately, and Fiona was diagnosed with POTS, or postural orthostatic tachycardia syndrome.

 After leaving the doctor's office, Fiona called me and recounted the whole episode.
 She shared her relief about finally having a name for the group of symptoms that she experiences.

 After years of medical professionals and family members dismissing her symptoms, she finally felt validated.
-It felt like a huge weight had finally been lifted, and she knew I could relate.
+It felt as though a huge weight had finally been lifted, and she knew I could relate.

 Does having a diagnosis change anything?